jina-ai/finetuner/docs/_templates/template_ft_in_action.md

 ```

 ## Task overview
-Describe the task which this guide accomplishes, including which model will be fine-tuned and which dataset you will use for.
+Describe the task which this guide accomplishes, including which model will be fine-tuned and which dataset you will use.

 Also provide a brief description of what the task entails, what the dataset looks like and a high-level description of how the dataset is processed.